eric-deau/bill-splitter/README.md

 - [ ] Upgrade guest receipt to account post-creation

 ## To Fix

 - [ ] More members than defined limit can join

+## TODO

+- [ ] Add logic for when users add items in equal split mode, adjust the costs of what other users owe